-- Most importantly for us, the average spending over the months in the pre-treatment period was moving in parallel — this is the key for causal inference here!
-We can make a “fair” argument that given the existence of the parallel trends in the pre-treatment period, in a counterfactual world where everything else stays the same except the grocery store does not offer the shopper’s card, the average outcome of the treatment group would have evolved in parallel to the average outcome of the control group (this is shown by the dotted green line).
+- Most importantly, the average spending over the months in the pre-treatment period was moving in parallel — this is the key to causal inference here!
+We can make a “fair” argument that given the existence of the parallel trends in the pre-treatment period, in a counterfactual world where everything else stays the same except the grocery store does not offer the shopper’s card, the average outcome of the treatment group would have evolved in parallel to the average outcome of the control group (the dotted green line shows this).

-- Given the above argument is sound, the distance between the solid green line and the dotted green line is an estimate of the causal effect of the treatment on those who received the treatment.
+- Given that the above argument is sound, the distance between the solid green line and the dotted green line estimates the treatment’s causal effect on those who received the treatment.

 Average Causal Effect on the Treated = [Average outcome in the post-treatment period for the treatment group − Average outcome in the pre-treatment period for the treatment group]−[Average outcome in the post-treatment period for the control group − Average outcome in the pre-treatment period for the control group]